VeriSilicon/tflite-vx-delegate/README.md

 ```
 After cmake execution completes, build and run as usual.
 Beware that cmake process will apply a patch to your tensorflow tree.
 The patch is requred to enable the external delegate support and the NBG support.

+## Enable external delegate support in benchmark_model/label_image

+For tensorflow v2.8.0, addtional patch `pwd`/patches/0001-TensorFlow-V280-Enable-External-Delegate.patch requred to enable enable external delegate in benchmark_model/label_image.
+If tensorflow source code downloaded by cmake, you can find it in <build_output_dir>/_deps/tensorflow-src

+The patch get merged into Tensorflow master branch, no patch required for master branch.

 ## benchmark_model/Label_image compatible with Tflite+NBG
 With our Acuity Toolkit, you can generate tflite file with compiled NBG(**N**etwork **B**inary **G**raph) as a custom operator.
 To support this special format, you should build benchmark_model/label_image from our delegate repo not use the offical one.